Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: When will I receive my housing assignment?

-Fall Quarter Arrival - The first round of assignments can typically be expected by the middle of July.
+Fall Quarter Arrival - The first round of assignments can typically be expected by the end of June.

 Winter and Spring Quarter Assignments - These assignments are generally distributed one to two weeks prior to the beginning of the quarter.